Analyse Double and Triple Running Flats Correctly

 * Not valid for EU traders, T&C apply

 A double running flat pattern has two running flats connected by a large x-wave.
 This is the definition, and it is quite a straightforward one.
 All we have to do is to find the first running flat, and look for an x-wave that should exceed the end of the b-wave in the running flat, and then another running flat will follow.
 As the title of this article suggests, this is one of the most powerful corrective patterns of them all.
 The move the market forms will be almost vertical, and traders will be of the impression that it is an impulsive wave.
 This is correct to some extent, but only as part of the overall impulsive wave.
 For places where running corrections appear, please refer to the article that deals with that subject.
 How does one identify a running flat in the first place anyway?
 The key comes, as with anything when it comes to flats, from the b-wave.
 The longer the b-wave is, the most likely waves a and c will be similar in both price and time.
 This means that we can virtually find out the end of the c-wave based on the information that we already know from the previous a-wave.
 A double running flat is characterised by few or no retracements, which means that if you’re on the wrong side of this pattern, the market will not give you any chance to get out.
 To add a new position in such a pattern means to look for mostly 38.2% and 23.6% retracement levels, as the price is not able to retrace much more.

 Triple Running Flat

-- Being a running correction, it will be followed by minimum 161.8% extension when compared with the move prior to the running correction.
+- Being a running correction, it will be followed by a minimum 161.8% extension when compared with the move prior to the running correction.

 - On top of the two things mentioned above, the 161.8% extension comes after such an aggressive move that it will give traders the impression that the market will never stop.
-This is just a wrong impression, as well prepared traders will know that actually a running pattern has just been completed.
+This is just a wrong impression, as well-prepared traders will know that a running pattern has actually just been completed.

 Other educational materials